junxit/us-congress-bills-110/metadata.md

 - 2008-07-23 — Referred to the Committee on Armed Services, and in addition to the Committees on Veterans' Affairs, Ways and Means, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-07-23 — Referred to the Committee on Armed Services, and in addition to the Committees on Veterans' Affairs, Ways and Means, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-07-23 — Referred to the Committee on Armed Services, and in addition to the Committees on Veterans' Affairs, Ways and Means, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-07-29 — Considered under suspension of the rules. (consideration: CR H7276-7280)
+- 2008-07-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6580.
+- 2008-07-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-29 — Mr. Kind moved to suspend the rules and pass the bill.
+- 2008-07-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7276-7278)
+- 2008-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7276-7278)